Barugon/aviate/README.md

 If running on a device like PinePhone or Librem 5 then use the command line parameter `--no-deco` in order to run without window decorations.

 > **Note**: Pinch-zoom and long press are now working.
 However, the software keyboard will not not come up automatically as this appears to be a deficiency in [winit](https://github.com/rust-windowing/winit/issues/1823).
-I'm seriously considering rewriting this project using [Godot](https://github.com/godotengine/godot) (via [gdext](https://github.com/godot-rust/gdext)) for their GUI as it's much easier to deal with.